rmkelley/rmkelley.github.io/batch1.md

 The batch process is a collection of commands written out in the computer's command window.
 Instead of needing to go through the UI of SAGA or GQIS, batch processing runs those programs for you directly.
 Each tool I used to model the hydrology was found [here](http://www.saga-gis.org/saga_tool_doc/6.4.0/a2z.html).
 Most of my settings remained on default, but later on in the processes some changed.
 Running the processes one time took roughly twenty minutes, but it was possible to run different batches on several computers to preserve time.

 Difference in Elevation

+The data is ASTER elevation data subtracted from SRTM elevation data, with orange veering towards ASTER data and blue towards SRTM.
+Notice there is a diagonal strip running across the frame.
+I shows how a single pass of an imager can dramatically change data outputs.

 ![Elevation Difference](Elevation_difference.jpg)
 ![](Elevation_difference_legend.png)